Tips for Using One Application to Apply to Many Schools

 Check for extra forms, questions, and requests from the college.
 Beyond the standard application, many colleges ask for extra essays, recommendations, work samples, and information about you.
 A benefit of using any of these services is that they help you keep track of these different requirements and when they are due.

 Don't tell every school the same thing.
 You might be tempted to use the same or similar answers on the supplemental essays.
 Don't.
-Use the supplemental essays to explain why you want to attend this particular college, what makes the college special to you, and what you think you can contribute.
+Use the supplemental essays to explain why you want to attend a particular college, what makes the college special to you, and what you think you can contribute.

 Print out your application and review it before clicking "send."
 Be sure to go over the application with your counselor or parent to make sure there are no omissions or mistakes.
 Also, there are rare instances where electronic applications get lost, so keep a backup copy.